demidko/telegram-storage/README.md

 # Telegram Storage

 This library is your quick `Map<K, V>` in the Telegram channel.
 Your bot needs a channel (name or ID) with full admin rights.
-Don't change the description—the bot stores key data there.
+Don't change the description—the bot stores important meta there.

 ## Download